 - IMPORTANT: Some USC graduate departments (including most of our online programs) prefer that transcripts be sent directly to them, rather than the central Office of Graduate Admission.
 To verify your department's policy, please review the homepage of your intended graduate program.
 If this is your department's policy, please note that you are responsible for confirming receipt by the department and ensuring that copies have been routed by the program to the central Office of Graduate Admission.

 Send Your Test Scores

-Special Application Forms Required for Certain Programs
+Special Application Forms Required For Some Programs